 Due to a knee injury Jackson missed the 2014 World Championships.
 Jackson was signed by the Canberra Capitals for the 2015/16 WNBL season but due to a knee injury didn’t play a game in 2015.
 On New Years Eve 2015 Jackson was released from her Capitals contract.
 Jackson continued to work with Australian Opals staff in an attempt to play at the 2016 Olympics, however in March she realised she wouldn’t be able to achieve this to her knee injury.
 At the start of the Opals first training camp in the lead-up to the 2016 Olympics Jackson announced her retirement on 31 March.

 In late May 2016 Jackson joined WNBL club, Melbourne Boomers in an off-court executive role as Commercial Operations Manager.
 Basketball Australia appointed Jackson as Head of Women in Basketball in June 2019.
 On 26 March 2020 FIBA announced that Australia had won the bid to host the 2022 Women’s Basketball World Cup with Sydney being the host city.
 In her role with Basketball Australia Jackson was involved in the planning and publicity of the 2022 World Cup.
+Jackson has two sons, Harry born in early 2017 and Lenny born in late 2018.

 Earlier this year Jackson made her basketball return as a player with the Albury Wodonga Bandits in a Round 3 NBL1 East road game on 23 April.
-In her return game Jackson scored a team-high 21 points playing 22 minutes and 29 seconds court-time against the Albury Wodonga play their home games at a venue named in LJ’s honour – the Lauren Jackson Sports Centre and in the first game of her comeback on this court Jackson dominated with 31 points and 24 rebounds in a 97-80 victory against Manly Warringah.
+In her return game Jackson scored a team-high 21 points playing 22 minutes and 29 seconds court-time against the Central Coast Crusaders.
+Albury Wodonga play their home games at a venue named in LJ’s honour – the Lauren Jackson Sports Centre and in the first game of her comeback on this court Jackson dominated with 31 points and 24 rebounds in a 97-80 victory against Manly Warringah.

 The Bandits won the NBL1 East Grand Final and Jackson won the league’s regular season Most Valuable Player Award.
 Including finals Jackson played 14 games for the Bandits during the 2022 NBL1 season, averaging 31.9 points and 12.6 rebounds per game.